FossilBacon/creative-studio-updates/README.md

 # Creative Studio

-Version 1.0 | A powerful project management system for organizing content with custom fields, media attachments, and internal linking.
+A powerful project management system for organizing content with custom fields, media attachments, and internal linking.

-License: MIT | Windows 10/11
+Small app i made to get used to TKinter for my school assessment

 ## Features